nyanhp/janhendrikpeters.de/content/post/onenote-to-obsidian-with-graph-api/index.en.md

 # Free OneNote! ✊

-Due to a number of related events I once again got the notion to replace OneNote with something open and non-proprietory.
+Due to a number of related events I once again got the notion to replace OneNote with something open and non-proprietary.
 Since I was using Obsidian for my personal knowledge management and note taking for a while now, markdown was going to be that format.

-A short internet search netted no serious results apart from some fiddling around with pandoc, exported notebooks and a lot of manual interacation.
+A short internet search netted no serious results apart from some fiddling around with pandoc, exported notebooks and a lot of manual interaction.
 Not very useful.
-What I would have wanted, was something using the Graph API (<https://learn.microsoft.com/en-us/graph/overview>).
+What I would have wanted was something using the Graph API (<https://learn.microsoft.com/en-us/graph/overview>).

 >**Graph what now?**